-These chapters explain the potential benefits of effective stakeholder participation to enhance policies and actions and their assessment and how this guidance can support the design, implementation and assessment of effective stakeholder participation.
-This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.
+These chapters explain the potential benefits of effective stakeholder participation to enhance policies and actions and their assessment and how this guide can support the design, implementation and assessment of effective stakeholder participation.
+This section should be read to understand whether to use the guide and to determine what objectives it will be used for.

-This chapter introduces key concepts for and the elements of effective stakeholder participation around which this guidance is organised.
+This chapter introduces key concepts for and the elements of effective stakeholder participation around which this guide is organised.
 It also provides an overview of key principles that guide effective stakeholder participation.

 This chapter provides guidance on identifying all types of stakeholders and understanding their differences across many dimensions, with special attention to those that may be marginalised.
 Additionally, guidance on stakeholder mapping helps to understand the relative influence, impact or other characteristics of different stakeholder groups and to prioritise them with respect to the objectives and strategies that have been identified for stakeholder participation.

 This chapter provides guidance on establishing multi-stakeholder bodies as an important means for on-going stakeholder participation and as a forum for dialogue and mutual learning to inform decision-making.

 This chapter provides guidance on active dissemination to stakeholders and passive public disclosure of information that stakeholders need to be able to participate effectively to support policy design, implementation and assessment.
 Effective participation requires an understanding of the issues based on good information and informed stakeholders provide richer and more effective input.